 There are a few concepts that apply when deciding how to model, create, and manage your custom roles.

 Before you decide to create a custom role, make sure that there is not already an existing predefined role (or set of roles) for the service that meets your needs.
 You can learn about the permissions applicable to a specific service by following the links in the More IAM documentation section.
+For a list of the permissions contained in a predefined role, see Getting the role metadata.

 If the set of permissions granted with one or more predefined roles is not right for you, you should create a custom role that is based off of one or more predefined roles, and add or delete permissions from it as necessary.
 The details about how to do this can be found in Creating and Managing Custom Roles.